shanghaicity/sim-utility/README.md

-# sim-utility
+# sim-util
-sim utility for rtl
+Sim utilities for systemverilog